mecid/mecid.github.io/_posts/2022-03-16-functional-core-imperative-shell-in-swift-unidirectional-flow.md

                 }
             }

-            for await case let action? in group where !Task.isCancelled {
+            for await case let action? in group {
                 await send(action)
             }
         }